szymonograbek/task/README.md

 If you found a mistake in exercise or typo feel free to change our code.
 When we will be checking your solutions we will take that into account and fix this issue in the challenge for next candidates (you can treat the challenge as an open source project).

 We welcome any feedback you have for us (about the challenge or the whole recruitment process).
 Feel free to write it below.

+## Handoff

+- When you finish the challenge, please send us a link to your fork repository or zip file with your solution (don't forget to exclude `node_modules` and `build` directory)

 ## Challenges